pnp/modernization/Scripts/readme.md

-PageTransformation | Holds scripts that can be used to modernize classic wiki and web part pages ModernizeSiteCollection | End to end modernization scripts that show how to fully modernize a site collection ListAndLibraries | Scripts to configure modern lists and libraries
+PageTransformation | Holds scripts that can be used to modernize classic wiki and web part pages ModernizeSiteCollection | End to end modernization scripts that show how to fully modernize a site collection ListAndLibraries | Scripts to configure modern lists and libraries PublishingPageTransformation | Scripts to perform operations to transform publishing pages with the engine directly